arikaran-13/arikaran-13.github.io/_posts/2024-05-13-getting-started-with-spring-boot.md

 5. **Large community**: Spring Boot boasts a vast community, which significantly eases the developer's life.
 If stuck, there's ample support available.

-# Project setup
+## Project setup

 Setting up your first Spring Boot project is straightforward:

-- Open your favorite browser and search for "Spring Initializer" (https://start.spring.io/).
+- Open your favorite browser and search for [Spring Initializer](https://start.spring.io/).

 - Fill in the group, artifact name, package name, select packaging type as JAR, and choose dependencies like Spring Web.